A Great Horned Owlet in the Face of Danger – Visit 5

 Related:

-Great Horned Owlet Hiding In Plain Sight
+A Great Horned Owlet Hiding in Plain Sight – Visit 4

 Barred Owl sighted along Duffin’s Creek near Markham, Ontario